 A header record is required and the names must match a field in the file layout spec.
 Enrich uses the name in the header to determine what data is in each column.
 Names are case insensitive.

-Fields can appear in any order within the text file.
-Enrich uses only the names of each column and not their sequence to identify data.
+Fields must appear in the text file in the same order as they appear in this specification.
+Enrich uses only the names of each column and not their sequence to identify data, but the data validation process for special education data files requires that the columns be in order.

-Optional fields can be omitted from the text file.
-If the file layout indicates a column is optional, it can be omitted from the file, or be left blank.
+Optional fields must be included in the text file.
+Even if the file layout indicates a column is optional, it must be provided with the file.
+If necessary, leave it blank.

 Each record in the import file represents one entity.
 For example, the Students file has one record per student.